Coconut Oil Uses

 We used coconut oil on our skin instead of commercial sunscreens way back when things were simple.

-I still remember the incredible smell and beautiful tans.
+I can still remember the incredible smell and beautiful tans.

 Coconut oil also protects your skin from environmental exposure damage.